cchitsiang/awesome-stars/topics.md

 - [thonatos/be-a-professional-programmer](https://github.com/thonatos/be-a-professional-programmer) - 成为专业程序员路上用到的各种优秀资料、神器及框架
 - [uber/android-template](https://github.com/uber/android-template) - This template provides a starting point for open source Android projects at Uber.
 - [baseeam/baseeam-web-app](https://github.com/baseeam/baseeam-web-app) - The BaseEAM Web Application
-- [xuxueli/xxl-boot](https://github.com/xuxueli/xxl-boot) - A fast development platform.（快速开发平台 XXL-BOOT，整合前后端流行技术，致力为 中小企业、个人开发者 打造开箱即用的中后台解决方案）
+- [xuxueli/xxl-boot](https://github.com/xuxueli/xxl-boot) - A fast development platform.（快速开发平台 XXL-BOOT）
 - [qxf2/qa-interview-web-application](https://github.com/qxf2/qa-interview-web-application) - This simple web application is an ideal 'product' for interviewing QA.
 Think of it as the 'fizz-buzz' equivalent for QA.
 It has been seeded with bugs.
 The readme has suggestions on how you can intervi
 - [phoboslab/Impact](https://github.com/phoboslab/Impact) - HTML5 Game Engine
 - [dreymonde/Shallows](https://github.com/dreymonde/Shallows) - 🛶 Your lightweight persistence toolbox